gkerr/IntroCommandLineNGS/exercises/STEP4_CUFFLINKS_DE.rst

 Assemble expressed genes and transcripts in the SMO knockdown with CUFFLINKS (similar to above)

-The output of tophat in step 1 can be found in your home directory at ``SMO-1_tophatOutput/accepted_hits.bam``
+The output of tophat in step 1 can be found in the course data folder at ``SMO-1_tophatOutput/accepted_hits.bam``